e1kfL0ck/writeups/HTB/Sea/README.md

 ssh -L 8888:localhost:8080 amay@sea.htb
 ```

-And visit the site on our browser.
+And visit the site on our local browser.
 I need to connect myself.
 Let's tried with the ssh crendentials :

 ![conenction](./site-connect.png)